Rachel Reynolds, PhD

 - Communication and Information Seeking (especially among Youth in West and Central African Contexts, including Nigeria and Cameroon)

 - Brain Drain, Immigrants and Transnational Immigration

 - Semiotics and Pragmatics

 - Teaching and Learning in Central African Universities, Cameroon, Fulbright Scholar 2010-2011.

-- Co-founder, 2005, the Working Group on Childhood and Migration.
-Includes projects funded by National Science Foundation, and by the Wenner-Gren Foundation.
+- Co-founder, 2005-2011, the Working Group on Childhood and Migration.
+Included projects funded by National Science Foundation, and by the Wenner-Gren Foundation.

 - Interview and Survey Research on Heritage Language Learners at Drexel University and the University of Pennsylvania.
 2005-2006.

 - Ethnographic research on intercultural communications and neighborhood relations between immigrants and native born, Philadelphia, PA 2003.

 - Member of an immigrants’ group for first generation Igbo immigrants to the United States, Chicago, IL 1996-2002.

 I grew up in Chicago, which has long been an immigrant-receiving city.
 From the get go, I have been interested in international foods, communicating across cultures and learning languages, born out through lifelong dabbling in Spanish, German, French and Italian.
 As a 21 year old, I ran off to Italy to find myself immersed in other immigrant communities, especially among Eritreans, Ethiopians and Egyptians who came to Rome in the late 80s.
 That is when I decided to learn more about what motivates emigration, settlement and return.
 Upon my return to Chicago in 1991, I worked for an immigrant settlement agency and lived in the Pilsen neighborhood where I used my Spanish a lot.
 Eventually, however, I learned about World Englishes through a fascination with brain drain and Nigerian immigration and did my PhD in English linguistics.